 In addition to teaching their specialties, the USC philosophers of language seek to expand their inquiries by co-teaching with others in related areas.
 In a graduate seminar offered jointly in the School of Philosophy and the School of Law, Soames teams up with Andrei Marmor in Law, Language, and Interpretation, which applies advances in contemporary philosophy of language to questions of legal philosophy.
 In the pro-seminar, Soames directs graduate students in a writing-intensive exploration of topics in contemporary metaphysics, epistemology, and the philosophy of language.

 With new faculty adding to its previous strength, USC is gaining momentum in the core analytic areas of logic, metaphysics, and epistemology.
-Recent appointments include John Hawthorne, Andrew Bacon, Jeffrey Russell, and Gabriel Uzquiano.
+Recent appointments include Andrew Bacon, John Hawthorne, Shieva Kleinschmidt, Jeffrey Russell, and Gabriel Uzquiano.